 Department of Human Services staff in Hamilton have been working together with local Hamilton organisations to help members of the community understand how to make the most of the department’s digital services.

 The Australian Government is creating pathways for Indigenous Australians to start a career in the public service through the Indigenous Apprenticeships Programme (IAP).

 This week, 8-17 April, is National Youth Week.
 The theme is ‘it starts with us’, something Tim Boroughs, a social worker with the Department of Human Services, can relate to through his own experience and the work he does with young people.

-Watch the latest #DHSTV for an update from General Manager Hank Jongen about what’s happening at the Department of Human Services during November.
+Watch the latest #DHSTV for an update from General Manager Hank Jongen about what’s happening at the Department of Human Services during April.

 This year marks 5 years since the Queensland floods of 2010–11, which brought devastation to almost the entire state and the tragic loss of more than 30 lives.

 March 21 is Harmony Day, a time to recognise and celebrate Australia’s cultural and linguistic diversity.
 The Department of Human Services has focused on strengthening communication between government and remote communities through the placement of Indigenous Language Officers such as Damien Tunmuck in Wadeye.